-- States were focused on fiscal accountability for Medicaid funds, not workforce outcomes - Voiced strong desire to move toward system that better aligned funding with population health needs - Cautious about how much training programs could be held accountable for workforce outcomes given influence of other forces on trainees' practice decisions - Interviewees repeatedly noted that training institutions in their state benefited from the lack of transparency and, in many cases, vigorously opposed increasing accountability
+- States were focused on fiscal accountability for Medicaid funds, not workforce outcomes - Voiced strong desire to move toward system that better aligned funding with population health needs - Cautious about how much training programs could be held accountable for workforce outcomes - Interviewees repeatedly noted that training institutions benefited from lack of transparency and vigorously opposed increasing accountability

-"We are trying to move into a more results, performance-based system that payments will be tied into satisfactory demonstration of a commitment to the health care needs of the state.
+"We are trying to move into a more results, performancebased system that payments will be tied into satisfactory demonstration of a commitment to the health care needs of the state.
 There's been no accountability, no reporting, no nothing, so the hope is eventually things will evolve and there'll be accountability as far as of a redistribution of existing resources in a way that behooves the citizens with better access in rural and underserved areas".